Email Address Directory: How to Find Anyone’s Contact Info Fast

 Can I use email lookup tools for marketing?

 Email lookup tools can be used for marketing purposes, but you must comply with applicable regulations like GDPR, CAN-SPAM, and CCPA.
 This typically means having a legitimate interest basis, providing clear opt-out mechanisms, and maintaining records of how contact information was obtained.
-Cold email marketing carries legal risks if not done in compliance with these regulations.
+Cold email marketing carries legal risks if not done in compliance with these regulations, so consult with legal counsel.

 Are email directories safe to use?